-To lodge online, use myTax.
-Go to ato.gov.au/lodgeonline

-Most refunds are issued within 12 business days.
+To lodge online using myTax, go to ato.gov.au/lodgeonline.
+Most myTax refunds are issued within 2 weeks.

-To lodge a paper tax return:
+To lodge a paper tax return, either:

 - mail it in the pre-addressed envelope that came with it, or - mail it in your own envelope and address it to Australian Taxation Office GPO Box 9845 IN YOUR CAPITAL CITY